How to manage water use, levels, drainage and irrigation, and avoid pollution from waste water and sheep dip.

 You must make sure that the herbicide will not affect any nature conservation areas.

 To use a professional plant protection product in or near water, you must have the necessary skills, knowledge and qualifications.
-You must hold the relevant National Proficiency Tests Council (NPTC) certificate of competence) or be working under the direct supervision, for the purposes of training, of someone who has such a certificate.
+You must either have a recognised specified certificate (previously known as a certificate of competence) or be working under the direct supervision, for the purposes of training, of someone who has such a certificate.

-You don’t need to hold a certificate yourself if you’re working under the direct supervision of someone who has one.
+You do not need to hold a certificate yourself if you’re working under the direct supervision of someone who has one.

 When using herbicides you must: